krunchiekrunch/JPEG-webcam-timelapse/README.md

 It will make a gif from the images every 60 minute (Customisable on line 49)

-Each frame of the GIF last for 1ms (10fps)
+Each frame of the GIF last for 1ms (? fps)

 After that, it will delete the images used for the gif